Ovruch: Architecture

-The only mark of the town's antiquity is St. Basil's Church, commissioned by Rurik II of Kyiv from his court architect Pyotr Miloneg in the late 1190s.
+The only mark of the town's antiquity is St. Basil's Church, commissioned by Rurik II of Kyiv from his court architect Peter Miloneg in the late 1190s.
 The church was built in Rurik's votchina and was dedicated to his patron saint.

 St. Basil's Church has four pillars, three apses and one dome.
 The western facade is flanked by two round towers, probably in imitation of the Saint Sophia Cathedral in Kyiv.
 The building is distinguished by elaborate brick facades, interlaced with bands of polished colored stone.
 The complicated design of pilasters points to a complex system of roofing and to a very high dome.
 The dome and vaults collapsed during the siege of Ovruch by Gediminas in 1321.
 The ruins of the church survived until 1842, when they crumbled, with the exception of three apses and a portion of the northern wall with an arch.
+In 1782, a small wooden church was constructed inside of the original building.

 In 1907 Aleksey Shchusev was commissioned to restore the church to its presumed original form, incorporating the remains of Rurik's church into its edifice.
 Restoration work lasted for two years, and it won Schusev the prestigious title of the Academician of Architecture.
 More recently, the accuracy of his restoration has been questioned, as it didn't take into account the complicated system of vaulting and the considerable height of the drum.
 As a consequence of this oversight, the drum was restored according to a model typical of more archaic churches, rather than for the turn of the 13th century.
 Adjacent buildings of St. Basil's Convent were built on the model of medieval architecture of Pskov, simultaneously with the restoration of the main church.
+The restoration was finished in 1908, giving the building a pseudo-Byzantine appearance.

+Historically, Ovruch used to host two Catholic monasteries owned by the Jesuits and Dominicans.
+Both have been destroyed, and the Catholic Church of St, Nicholas has since then been replaced by a Russian Orthodox Church.